Introduction

 Thus risk and profit are directly related.

-5. A company spends heavily on advertising even though product quality is good.
+5. A company spends heavily on advertising even though the product quality is good.
 Why?

 Answer: